yagneshyerra/parameter-tampering-tool/README.md

 7.if the given URL is vulnerable to parameter tampering attack we can by using this tool as shown in the image that "input validation bypass is detected!"
 ![image](https://github.com/yagneshyerra/parameter-tampering-tool/assets/122748437/9646dac1-5234-4441-9967-98d8bb8f572e)

+this how this is used to detect that which URL is vulnerable to the parameter tampering attack.